 For roughly the same cost as my morning coffee, I can't rave enough about Barry M All Night Long Full Coverage Concealer.
 It provided some of the best blemish coverage of all the concealers that I tried.
 The only downside was that it was slightly drying and looked a little patchy by the end of the day.
 But for £4, I'm impressed.

-As someone that verges on the oily side of combination skin, achieving that dewy-skin look walks a fine line between greasy and radiant.
+As someone who verges on the oily side of combination skin, I know that achieving that dewy-skin look walks a fine line between greasy and radiant.
 However, It Cosmetics Bye Bye Under-Eye Illumination Concealer definitely helped me to achieve my glowy skin dreams.
 When applied under the eyes, down my nose and on my chin, I really love how my skin looked with this on.
 Unlike some luminous concealers, it stuck around all day, too, so there was no need for touch-ups.
 Kind of like the little black dress of concealers, Surratt Cosmetics Surreal Skin Concealer provides solid medium coverage, a soft matte finish that would work well on all skin types and a decent amount of longevity.
 A great option if you're looking for a good all-rounder.

 Despite an ever-growing blemish on my right cheek and particularly tired-looking eyes, I was really happy with how my skin looked with this particular concealer combination.
 RMS Beauty Un Cover-Up Concealer is packed with coconut oil, I was worried it would look greasy.
 However, it immediately brightened my under-eyes and evened out the redness around my nose and on my chin.
 Without powder, I needed a touch-up halfway through the day, but I tried it again with a loose dusting of pressed powder and it lasted really well.

-Fenty Beauty Pro Filt'r Instant Retouch Concealer is basically like magic in a bottle.
+Fenty Beauty Pro Filt'r Instant Retouch Concealer is basically magic in a bottle.
 Some scarring left from a big spot on my left cheek magically disappeared, and it even managed to disguise the new friend on my right cheek.
 On days when I have a major breakout, I'd reach for this again without question.
 Oh, and the fact that there are 50 shades available means this really is a concealer for everyone.

 I went through a phase of exclusively wearing Rimmel's Wake Me Up Concealer, so I was intrigued to try the new version: Lasting Radiance Concealer.
 Personally, I don't think it has as much luminosity or staying power as the original formula, but it's still a great affordable option.
 I liked how it evened out my skin tone, but it doesn't have the coverage I'm looking for.

 Benefit Boi-ing was one of the first expensive concealers that I bought, and the range has since been extended into four different formulations.
-Benefit's Airbrush Concealer doesn't have quite the amount of coverage as the original industrial strength formula, but what I did like about it was the way it blurred over the enlarged pores around my nose and chin for a soft-matte finish.
+Benefit's Airbrush Concealer doesn't have quite the amount of coverage as the original industrial-strength formula, but what I did like about it was the way it blurred over the enlarged pores around my nose and chin for a soft-matte finish.